 When living the expat life in exotic places, one of my favorite things to do is have lunch or dinner with friends in interesting local eateries, the sort of establishments you might not find in, say, Holland, or America.
 There are reasons for that, of course, but let’s not go into that.
 For years my husband and I lived in Accra, the capital of Ghana in West Africa, a town that abounds in fun places to eat.
-Just look at this photo by Koranteng Ofosu-Amaah and you know what I mean.
+Just look at the photo above by Koranteng Ofosu-Amaah and you know what I mean.
 So here’s a tale of one of my evenings out with friends.
 As all expats know, when you live in foreign lands it’s best not to cling too diligently to the rules and manners your mama taught you.

-GOING FOR CHOP
+GOING FOR CHOP — HOW TO EAT GHANA STYLE

 My man and I are on our way to join a few friends for dinner at the Blue Gate, a fish place somewhere in Osu, the happening neighborhood of Accra, Ghana.
 We’ve not eaten there before, but as always we are eager for a new dining experience.

-We find the eating establishment in a dark, narrow street crowded with people, goats and food stalls illuminated by kerosene lamps.
+We find the eating establishment in a dark, narrow street crowded with people, goats, and food stalls illuminated by kerosene lamps.
 Outside the restaurant’s gates, along the road, is the enormous charcoal grill with a number of good-looking fish sizzling away, tended by several bored-looking girls.
 Well, they’re young; they’d rather be dancing.

 More beer is delivered to the table.
 If we want fish, the waitress informs us, we must go to the grill outside and choose one.
 So we do, selecting a big sucker of a swimmer, its exact identity unknown to us.
 In the mean time, we are invited to partake of the one already on the table.
 Also on the table is a plate with banku, pasty-white lumps of boiled, fermented corn mash, their squashed shapes resembling tennis balls tortured by misfortune.
 Banku has a slightly sour flavor, and is, let us say, an acquired taste.
+(As are expat delicacies such as pickled herring, Marmite, fried tarantulas, liver cheese, salty liquorice, etc.)

 We pick away at the fish while we listen to the entertainment, a Ghanaian songstress with a cheap guitar.
 She’s a Rasta Sistah, says our friend Tara, who has recently seen her at a party.
 The Rasta Sistah has a Rasta hairdo, dread locks, wears jeans and a scarlet blouse with long sleeves.
 Her black purse dangles off her shoulder while she treats us to her music.
 Her pretty face sports laughing eyes and a big mouth full of beautiful white teeth.
 She sings with enthusiasm, vigor and no talent.
 Her thumb strums the guitar with force, in the key of C only.
 She’s unabashedly loud, belting out sixties’ tunes and reggae songs, taking occasional liberties with the lyrics.
 For the fun of it, we join in now and again.
 “Tell me you lo-o-ove me only…” we all wail and she rushes up to our table to give us the full benefit of her C chord.